 The FortiGate Command Line Interface (CLI) is a full-featured, text based management tool for the FortiGate modules.
 The CLI provides access to all of the possible services and configuration options in the modules.
 The CLI uses a console connection or a network (Ethernet) connection between the FortiGate module and the management computer.
 The console connection is a direct serial connection.
 Terminal emulation software is required on the management computer using either method.
-For network access, a Telnet or SSH client is required.
+For network access, a Telnet or SSH client that supports the SSH v2.0 protocol is required (SSH v1.0 is not supported in FIPS-CC mode).

 A FIPS 140-2 validated SSH client is recommended for SSH access to the CLI when the modules are operating in FIPS-CC mode.
+Note that the modules only support SSH v2.
 Telnet access to the CLI is not allowed in FIPS-CC mode and is disabled.